The Interbike convention has moved its operations to Reno Nevada, and I was able to go this year and gather some pics and info.

 If you don’t want to have to ride a free bus from the major hotels to get to the convention center, the “Atlantis” was right next door, and the Peppermill is only a few blocks away.

-The pic above is only about 1/4th of the floor-space used for the Interbike booths, and I estimate that about 1/2 of the entire floor-space was taken up by ebike-related businesses.
-Ebikes are here to stay.
+The pic above is only about 1/4th of the floor-space used for the Interbike booths, and I estimate that about 1/2 of the entire floor-space was taken up by ebike-related businesses, and they have grown each year.
+Low fuel prices over the last two years have been a factor in the low interest with bicycles and ebikes, but every time fuel prices temporarily spike up, bikes and ebikes have a huge sales spurt.

 Written by Ron/spinningmagnets, October 2018